 For those with naturally thin or fine hair, try this short bob with major attitude on for size.
 Pick a thickness-feigning blunt length and pair it with a deeply sassy side part.

 While sharp angles and blunt ends are fine and well, we love a soft look, too.
 This one features low-key layering that lightens up long hair and frames the face so flatteringly.

 Sure, lob-length cuts never go out of style-but there's nothing wrong with a seasonal update.
 Enter: the asymmetrical lob.
 It adds just the touch of edginess that autumn (and our darkened-down wardrobe) craves.

 This bob is sharper than your mother's tongue when she's feeling frisky.
 Keep it all the same length and smooth it down into silky, glass-like perfection.

-Curls can't really be contained—but we can certainly try with some super cute pearl barrettes, which happen to look great with any autumn ensemble.
+Curls shouldn't be contained-but some super cute pearl barrettes certainly don't hurt.
+They also happen to look great with any autumn ensemble.